modera/ModeraActivityLoggerBundle/README.md

 ### Apache2

-To instruct client's browser that it has use cache we will need to have `mod_expires` apache module installed.
+To instruct client's browser that it should use cache we will need to have `mod_expires` apache module installed.
 On Debian like system this can be done by issuing these commands:

     $ sudo a2enmod expires